Upper Chest Dumbbell Exercises To Build Mass and Strength

 At a zero-degree bench inclination (flat bench), the middle and lower parts of the pectoralis major muscle displayed higher electrical activity.

-If you go beyond 30 degrees, you will be transferring the emphasis from your upper chest to your front delts.
+If you go beyond 30 degrees, you will transfer the emphasis from your upper chest to your front delts.

 2. Grip Position